ronnyerrmann/cycle_logging/MySQL_scheduler.md

 COMMIT;
 ```

-Summarize the data (if there were updates): - done for years, not yet done for months and weeks
+Summarize the data (if there were updates):
 ```
 DELIMITER $$